Learned iterative networks: An operator learning perspective: Learned iterative networks

-is a neural operator with its own weights.
-A natural special case is to use neural operators with fixed architectures at each iteration.
+comes with its own weights (no a priori assumption of weight sharing).
+A natural special case is to use neural updating operators with fixed architectures.
 In this case we will omit the upper index and write $\NNOp^{\!k}_{\NNparam_k}=\NNOp_{\NNparam_k}$.
-Additionally, one can consider weight sharing, i.e., each network also has the same weights $\NNOp_{\NNparam_k}=\NNOp_{\NNparam}$, but this is not assumed beforehand.
+Additionally, one can consider weight sharing, i.e., each network also has the same weights $\NNOp_{\NNparam_k}=\NNOp_{\NNparam}$, but as mentioned this is not assumed beforehand.
 Finally, it is also common to further mimic the structure of an iterative scheme by considering residual architectures for computing $\signal^k$ in \eqref{eq:UnrolledRecursive}, i.e.,

-\begin{remark} It is important to note that the formulation of the reconstruction operator in \eqref{eq:UnrolledRecursive} is kept abstract on purpose and as such is independent of learning problem or discretisation.
-This allows now to use any of the loss functions discussed in Section \ref{sec:LearningProbs} or network components in Section \ref{sec:Component}. \end{remark}
+\begin{remark} The definition of unrolling as in \eqref{eq:UnrolledRecursive} may suggest that the target operator one seeks to approximate must be defined by the iterative scheme being unrolled, as in \eqref{eq:OpIterScheme}.
+Formally, however, this is not required; indeed, the underlying iterative scheme need not even be convergent.
+Rather, unrolling should be understood primarily as a means of constructing a neural operator architecture, with the truncated iterative scheme serving as a blueprint.
+What target operator one seeks to approximate is instead determined by the learning task as shown in Section~\ref{sec:LearningProbs}.

+That said, it is also reasonable to argue that defining a learned iterative network by unrolling a scheme \eqref{eq:UnrolledRecursive} that also characterises the target operator, as in \eqref{eq:OpIterScheme}, yields a domain-adapted neural operator architecture that is particularly well suited to settings where scalability and generalisation pose significant challenges (Section~\ref{sec:MotivationStructuredLearning}). \end{remark}

-\subsubsection{Historical account of learned iterative networks}
+\subsection{Historical account of learned iterative networks}